Shiyaan/Data_Analytics_Projects/README.md

 Implications
 Policymakers should prioritize investment in digital infrastructure and financial access to foster entrepreneurship.
 The research includes an interactive Power BI dashboard for practical application.
 Limitations
-Data inconsistency across countries and inability to capture qualitative factors like cultural attitudes toward entrepreneurship.></iframe>
+Data inconsistency across countries and inability to capture qualitative factors like cultural attitudes toward entrepreneurship.
 </body>
 </html>